 14. Now you can see why we needed the boom arm.
 The flash head is above the hedge on the left rigged high over sloping ground and just out of the top of the shot.
 This is the kind of lighting that you need the power of the Elinchrom Quadra for.
 The diffusion cap that comes with the A or S heads gives a lovely fall off to the light when used directly.

-15. The same lighting set up shot from a 120 degrees clockwise.
+15. The same lighting set-up shot from 120 degrees clockwise.
 I taught how to create lighting that can work from almost any viewpoint.
-Notice how the separation of tones work.
+Notice how the separation of tones works.
 Dark hedge tips against a light grass and a light Clair against a dark grass.
-Separation of tones is a vital ingredient in good picture making.
+The separation of tones is a vital ingredient in good picture making.

 17. The bokeh on this shot is a little more painterly but still slightly confused.
 When I choose a lens it is not for the sharpness, all new lenses are sharp, it’s for the way the out of focus areas are rendered.
 Some produce oil paintings and others grab the attention and steal the show.
 Just what I don’t want to happen.
 55-200mm lens wide open.